sCrypt-Inc/scryptTS-docs/docs/getting-started/how-to-test-a-contract.md

     result = demo.verify(() => demo.sub(-1n));
     expect(result.success, result.error).to.eq(true);
+  });

+  it('should throw error', () => {
+    let demo = new Demo(1n, 2n);

     expect(() => {
       demo.add(4n);
     }).to.throw(/Execution failed/)
+  });
 })
-})
 ```

 ## Test a Contract on testnet

-After passing local tests, you'd better test your contract on the [testnet](https://test.whatsonchain.com/) of Bitcoin.

-The main purpose of testing a contract on testnet is to make sure a contract instance can be successfully integrated with a transaction, and it functions as expected along with the deploy and call transactions.
+After passing local tests, it is strongly recommended to test your contract on a [testnet](https://test.whatsonchain.com/).
+It to ensure a contract can be successfully integrated with a transaction, and it functions as expected along with the deploy and call transactions.

-In order to do so, you should meet these requirements:
+Before testing, you need to:

-* Get a private key with some amount of BSV tokens on testnet.
+* Get a private key with some test coins on testnet.
 You could use our [facuet](https://scrypt.io/#faucet) to receive test coins.

 * Get an accessible Bitcoin testnet APIs for querying and sending transactions.
 You could use our [tool functions](https://github.com/sCrypt-Inc/scryptTS-examples/blob/master/tests/txHelper.ts) in the [example project](https://github.com/sCrypt-Inc/scryptTS-examples), or build your own.

-You may visit [here](./how-to-deploy-and-call-a-contract.md) to see more details on contract deploy and call.
+You may visit [here](./how-to-deploy-and-call-a-contract.md) to see more details on contract deployment and call.